smadeira22/adventure_game/README.md

 ## Dungeon Escape

+Welcome to the dungeon escape game!
+More nstructions will be displayed during the game!

-- run `npm run install` to install libraries
+- To install librariesrun `npm run install`
-- hello from me
+- To start the game run `node game.js`
+- Good luck!!